manojbhadane/QButton/README.md

 ### XML (Quick and Easy)

-You can add some attributes to the PaymentCardView from your XML layout.
+You can add some attributes to the QButton from your XML layout.

 ```xml
 app:qb_backgroundColor="@color/green"